raspberrypilearning/rpi-python-line-following/en/step_6.md

 When a line sensor is above a line, it outputs a `1`.
 When it's off a line, it outputs a `0`.

-The robot, whenever it receives a `1` signal to the right motor, it drives that motor forwards.
+The motors work slightly differently though: the robot, whenever it receives a `1` signal to the right motor, drives that motor forwards.
 When it receives a `-1`, it drives the motor backwards.

 Let's have a look at an algorithm that takes into account the position of the robot, the states of the lines sensors, and the actions required of the motors.